-This section specifies source material external to the test suite, including specific subclauses pertinent to the test definition, or any other references that might be helpful in understanding the test methodology and/or test results.
+This section specifies source material external to the test plan, including specific subclauses pertinent to the test definition, or any other references that might clarify the test methodology and/or test results.
 External sources are always referenced by number when mentioned in the test description.
-Any other references not specified by number are stated with respect to the test suite document itself.
+Any other references not specified by number are stated with respect to the test plan document itself.